 The cable equation can be used to model the propagation of an action potential along a neuron or any other excitable cell.
-The 'leak' current is associated primarily with the inward movement of sodium ions through the membrane 'sodium channel', giving the inward membrane current i{Na} , and the outward movement of potassium ions through a membrane 'potassium channel', giving the outward current i_K (see Fig. 2.25).
+The 'leak' current is associated primarily with the inward movement of sodium ions through the membrane 'sodium channel', giving the inward membrane current $i{Na}$ , and the outward movement of potassium ions through a membrane 'potassium channel', giving the outward current $i_K$ (see Fig. 3.25).
 A further small leak current $i_L = g_L (V - E_L)$ associated with chloride and other ions is also included.

-Fig. 2.25: Current flow in a neuron.
+Fig. 3.25: Current flow in a neuron.

-1 http://en.wikipedia.org/wiki/Cable_theory
+&lt;sup>1 http://en.wikipedia.org/wiki/Cable\theory

 When the membrane potential V rises due to axial current flow, the Na channels open and the K channels close, such that the membrane potential moves towards the Nernst potential for sodium.
-The subsequent decline of the Na channel conductance and the increasing K channel conductance as the voltage drops rapidly repolarises the membrane to its resting potential of $-85 \,\mathrm{mV}$ (see Fig. 2.26).
+The subsequent decline of the Na channel conductance and potential moves towards the Nernst potential for sodium.
+The subsequent decline of the Na channel conductance and the increasing K channel conductance as the voltage drops rapidly repolarises the membrane to its resting potential of -85mV (see Fig. 3.26).